google-deepmind/deepmind-research/physics_planning_games/README.md

 ```
 pip3 install -r requirements.txt
 ```
 ### Board games
 The game logic is based on [open_spiel].
 Please install as instructed [here].
 [gnugo] is required to play the game of Go against a non-random opponent. [gnugo] can be installed in Ubuntu by:
 ```
 apt install gnugo
 ```

-.
-Board game scripts except gnugo binary to be at: `/usr/games/gnugo`
+Board game scripts expect gnugo binary to be at: `/usr/games/gnugo`.
+Users can change this path inside `board_games/go_logic.py`

+This library has only been tested on Ubuntu.

 ## Example usage

 The code snippets below show examples of instantiating each of the environments.